facebookresearch/habitat-challenge/README.md

 ### Dataset
 The 2023 ImageNav challenge uses 216 scenes from the [HM3D-Semantics v0.2](https://aihabitat.org/datasets/hm3d-semantics/)[2] dataset with train/val/test splits on 145/36/35.
 Following Krantz et al. [4], we sample goal images depicting object instances belonging to the same 6 goal categories used in the ObjectNav challenge: chair, couch, potted plant, bed, toilet, and tv.
 All episodes can be navigated without traversing between floors.

+### Action Space
+To allow easier sim-to-real transfer of the policies from simulation to the Stretch Robot, we are changing the agent's action space from discrete space to continuous space.
+The agent now accepts the following actions:
+1. linear_velocity: Moves the agent forward or backward.
+Accepts values between [-1,1], scaled according to lin_vel_range defined in the VelocityControlActionConfig.
+1. angular_velocity: Moves the agent left or right.
+Accepts values between [-1,1], scaled according to ang_vel_range defined in the VelocityControlActionConfig.
+1. camera_pitch_velocity: Tilts the camera up or down.
+Accepts values between [-1,1], scaled according to ang_vel_range_camera_pitch defined in the VelocityControlActionConfig.
+1. velocity_stop: Action used for ending the episode.
+Accepts values between [-1,1].
+Value greater than 0 ends the episode.

+While the agent accepts actions only in the continuous space, we are also providing the following set of controllers that will allow policy to predict actions in a more abstract action space:
+1. Waypoint Controller: The waypoint controller takes in the following inputs and calculates the velocity commands that are passed to the simulator:
+    1. xyt_waypoint: Moves the agent to a waypoint (x, y) and turns the agent by t radians.
+Accepts values between [-1,1], scaled according to waypoint_lin_range and waypoint_ang_range defined in the WaypointControlActionConfig.
+    1. max_duration: The amount of seconds the waypoint controller should take steps in the simulator before asking the policy for the next waypoint.
+Accepts values between [0,1], scaled according to wait_duration_range defined in the WaypointControlActionConfig.
+    1. delta_camera_pitch_angle: np.random.rand(1),  Accepts values between [-1,1], scaled according to ang_vel_range from the WaypointControlActionConfig.
+    1. velocity_stop: Action used for ending the episode.
+Accepts values between [-1,1].
+Value greater than 0 ends the episode.
+1. Discrete Waypoint Controller: This controller allows you to try out the policies trained with the discrete action space that was used in the older versions of the navigation tasks in Habitat.
+The controller accepts one of the following actions:
+    1. move_forward_waypoint: Moves the agent forward by 25 centimeters.
+    1. turn_left_waypoint: Turns the agent towards the left by 30 degrees.
+    1. turn_right_waypoint: Turns the agent towards the left by 30 degrees.
+    1. look_up_discrete_to_velocity: Tilts the camera upwards by 30 degrees, while respecting the maximum tilt angle defined by ang_range_camera_pitch in the VelocityControlActionConfig.
+    1. look_down_discrete_to_velocity: Tilts the camera downwards by 30 degrees, while respecting the minimum tilt angle defined by ang_range_camera_pitch in the VelocityControlActionConfig.

 ## Evaluation
 Similar to 2022 Habitat Challenge, we measure performance along the same two axes as specified by Anderson et al.[4]:
 - **Success**: Did the agent navigate to an instance of the goal object?
 (Notice: *any* instance, regardless of distance from starting location.)